 My favorite thing about having three children was that I suddenly felt like we had a big family!
 I loved the excitement of the variety of personalities and ages.
 And I loved having one child that was old enough to be independent.
 With three, I appreciated the simplicity of having a baby that was content to stay in one spot playing.
 But I also enjoyed having an older son who could get out and participate in organized activities.

-The hardest part of having three children was that I officially felt outnumbered.
+The hardest part of having three children was officially feeling outnumbered.
 It seemed I never had a free hand.
 And with three, there is a lack of balance in the family.
 At times, three can feel like a crowd.
 The middle child seems to benefit from playing up or down with their siblings.
 But the oldest and youngest can end up feeling left out.
-And we experienced that in our family at times.
+We experienced that in our family at times.

 Four Children

 My favorite part of having four is the fast pace and joy that comes with a big family.
 I think it keeps you busy as a mom and not bored.
 The kids all have a playmate and built-in friends.
 The baby is doted on by their older siblings, which is super sweet.
 Lastly, if you are dealing with a trying toddler, you benefit from seeing how much more mature a second-grader can be.
-It encourages me to be patient and loving knowing they do grow up.
+Knowing they do grow up encourages me to be patient and loving.

-The hardest part is the fact that it is so non-stop.
-Even when everyone is on their best behavior, there are so many directions to be pulled in, especially with extra-curricular activities.
-And even if three children are in a good phase, it’s likely at least one may be in a trying one.
-And lastly, no matter how great your kids are, they are a presence anywhere they go because there are SO many.
+The hardest part is that it is nonstop.
+Even when everyone is on their best behavior, there are so many directions to be pulled in, especially with extracurricular activities.
+Even if three children are in a good phase, it’s likely at least one is in a trying one.
+Lastly, no matter how great your kids are, they are a presence anywhere they go because there are so many.

 In summary, the right number is different for every couple.
 We actually never thought four was our number, but I can’t thank God enough for our “oops” baby number four!
 He has proven we are often capable of much more than we ever knew.
 And we’re so grateful for it!